kyma-project/busola/docs/features.md

   },
   ```

-A link under the given key is selected based on your language code (de, en, pl, etc.), If the code is not available, the default link is used.
+   The link under the given key is selected based on your language code (de, en, pl, etc.).
+If the code is not available, the default link is used.

 - **OBSERVABILITY** – is used to render nodes in the navigation.
 The **label** parameter shows the name of the given service.
 The **path** parameter is used by Busola during the bootstrapping.
 Busola sends a request to the cluster address.
 The **path** value and the cluster must return the VirtualService object.
-If the object is found you receive an address to which the node in the navigation leads.
+If the object is found, you receive an address to which the node in the navigation leads.

   Defualt settings: